thoughtworks-jumpstart/guides/docs/delivering-software/git-collab.md

 Not merging often may lead to less communication between developers and cause incompatible features to be developed by different developers.

-#### How to merge to master
+#### How to merge to master for feature branch

-1. Start on master do a git pull --rebase to get latest changes from remote
+1. Start on master do a git pull --rebase to get latest changes from remote.
 1. `git checkout -b new-branch` where `new-branch` is the name of your new feature branch name.
 This will create a new local branch.
-1. Develop a new feature on local branch
+1. Develop a new feature on local branch.
 1. Periodically do `git pull --rebase origin master` this will get the latest changes from remote master and integrate it to your local branch so that you are not too far behind on your local branch.
 This reduces further merge conflicts.
 1. `git add -p` and `git commit -m "Add..."`

+When we decide to merge to master...
 1. `git pull --rebase origin master` to pull latest changes from remote master
-1. git checkout master
-1. git merge new-branch
+1. There could be merge conflicts, solve them.
+1. `git checkout master`
+1. `git merge new-branch` where `new-branch` is the name of your new feature branch name
-   Run all tests.
-If failing, fix the error, and amend the commit git push git branch -d new-branch
+1. Run all tests.
+If failing, fix the error, and amend the commit
+1. `git push`
+1. `git branch -d new-branch`.
+Delete the feature branch.

 ## Merge hell